-For submissions, or inquiries of any kind, please write to livingthelinepublishing@gmail.com.
+LTL is currently closed for submissions.
+For inquiries of any other kind, please write to livingthelinepublishing@gmail.com.

 Packages or written correspondence can be sent to: